Counting common perpendicular arcs in negative curvature: Introduction

 See Section \ref{sect:erroterms} for a discussion of the assumptions and the dependence of $\operatorname{O}(\cdot)$ on the data.
 Similar (sometimes more precise) error estimates were known earlier for the counting function in special cases of $D^\pm$ in constant curvature geometrically finite manifolds (often in small dimension) through the work of Huber, Selberg, Patterson, Lax-Phillips \cite{LaxPhi82}, Cosentino \cite{Cosentino99}, Kontorovich-Oh \cite{KonOh11}, Lee-Oh \cite{LeeOh13}.

-We conclude this introduction by stating a simplified version of an application of Theorem \ref{theo:mainintrocount} to the counting asymptotic of the images by the elements of a Kleinian group of a subset of its limit set when their diameters tend to $0$.
-For instance, consider the picture below produced by D.~Wright's program {\tt kleinian}, which is the limit set of a free product $\Ga=\Ga_0*\ga_0\Ga_0\ga_0^{-1}$ of a quasifuchsian group $\Ga_0$ and its conjugate by a big power $\ga_0$ of a loxodromic element whose attracting fixed point is contained in the bounded component of $\CC-\Lambda\Ga$, so that the limit set of $\Ga$ is the closure of a countable union of quasi-circles.
+Consider the picture above produced by D.~Wright's program {\tt kleinian}, which is the limit set of a free product $\Ga=\Ga_0*\ga_0\Ga_0\ga_0^{-1}$ of a quasifuchsian group $\Ga_0$ and its conjugate by a large power $\ga_0$ of a loxodromic element whose attracting fixed point is contained in the bounded component of $\CC-\Lambda\Ga$, so that the limit set of $\Ga$ is the closure of a countable union of quasi-circles.
 As we will see in Section \ref{subsec:countinlimset}, the number of Jordan curves in $\Lambda\Ga$ with diameter at least $1/T$ is equivalent to $c\,T^\delta$ where $c>0$ and $\delta\in \,]1,2[$ is the Hausdorff dimension of the limit set.

-We will also prove in Corollary \ref{coro:compdomdiscont} that the number of connected components of the domain of discontinuity of a geometrically finite discrete group of $\PSL_{2}(\CC)$ which is not virtually quasifuchsian but has bounded and not totally disconnected limit set, has such a growth.